cicada-lang/mugda/README.md

 npm install -g @cicada-lang/mugda
 ```

-The command line program is called `mu`.
+The command-line program is called `mu`.

 open a REPL: